Commonwealth Consolidated Acts(1) The Attorney‑General may, under his or her hand, issue a warrant in respect of a person if:

 for the purpose of obtaining foreign intelligence relating to a matter specified in the notice; and

-(b) the Attorney‑General is satisfied, on the basis of advice received from the relevant Minister, that:
+(b) the Attorney - General is satisfied, on the basis of advice received from the Minister for Defence or the Minister for Foreign Affairs, that:

-(i) the obtaining of foreign intelligence relating to that matter is important in relation to the defence of the Commonwealth or to the conduct of the Commonwealth's international affairs; and
+(i) the obtaining of foreign intelligence relating to that matter is in the interests of Australia's national security, Australia's foreign relations or Australia's national economic well - being; and

 (ii) it is necessary to intercept the communications of the person or foreign organisation in order to obtain the intelligence referred to in paragraph (a); and